manavsingh345/manavsingh345/README.md

 # 💫 About Me:
-<h1>Hi there!
+<b>Hi there!
 I'm Manav Singh, a passionate full-stack developer with a strong command of React.js.
-I enjoy building dynamic and responsive web applications that deliver great user experiences.</h1><br><br>🌱 Currently learning Docker to deepen my DevOps and deployment skills<br><br>💻 Comfortable working on both frontend and backend<br><br>⚛️ Love working with React.js and modern JavaScript frameworks<br><br>🚀 Always eager to learn and explore new technologies
+I enjoy building dynamic and responsive web applications that deliver great user experiences.</b><br><br>🌱 Currently learning Docker to deepen my DevOps and deployment skills<br><br>💻 Comfortable working on both frontend and backend<br><br>⚛️ Love working with React.js and modern JavaScript frameworks<br><br>🚀 Always eager to learn and explore new technologies

 ## 🌐 Socials: